 - 1. Elevation in relation to mean sea level of the lowest floor (including basement) of all structures; - 2.
 Elevation in relation to mean sea level to which any structure has been flood-proofed; - 3.
-Certification by a registered professional engineer or architect that the flood-proofing methods for any nonresidential structure meet the flood-proofing criteria in KCC 14.08.270; and - 4.
-Description of the extent to which a watercourse will be altered or relocated as a result of the proposed development.
+Certification by a registered professional engineer or architect that the flood-proofing methods for any nonresidential structure meet the flood-proofing criteria in KCC 14.08.270; and

+4. Description of the extent to which a watercourse will be altered or relocated as a result of the proposed development.
 (Ord.
 2001-03; Ord.
 93-18 § 4.3, 1993).

-14.08.115 Elevation Certificates.
+14.08.115 Elevation certificates.

-Flood elevation certificates will be required to be submitted:
+Flood elevation certificates will be required to be submitted to Community Development Services:

 - 1. For construction drawings prior to issuance of a building permit - 2.
-For a building under construction prior to scheduling of a framing inspection

-3. For finished construction prior to issuance of a Certificate of Occupancy.
+For a building under construction prior to scheduling of a framing inspection - 3.
+For finished construction prior to issuance of a Certificate of Occupancy (Ord.
+2007-22, 2007)